nickerokhin/Operating-Systems-CS-3753/Problemset2.md

-4. Is the swap() function below thread-safe or not?
+4.Is the swap() function below thread-safe or not?
 Explain your reasoning.

 ```
 int temp;